Has it ever happened to you that even after working on a project with all your might, all you receive in the end is – client disappointment?

 Mismatched and unrealistic expectations can be the possible reasons!

-Lofty expectations not conveyed in the beginning, or a difference in expectations can be the root cause of project failure and a withered relationship between you and your client.
+Lofty expectations not conveyed in the beginning, or a difference in expectations can be the reasons for project failure and a withered relationship between you and your client.

 Managing project expectations at the very beginning is pivotal to project success.
 It keeps things crystal clear, with no scope of unnecessary assumptions at both ends.